BraviNoname/Bravi/BossDisplayFixes/README.md

 - Fixes Seija's delayed Spell start on her final on Spell Practice (not replay compatible).

 - Fixes Shinmyoumaru's HP markers on her final (which don't appear on vanilla Spell Practice), and adds a marker for her non2's second phase.

+- Shinmyoumaru's final spellcard is declared after charging twice and exploding, akin to Junko's, for effect.

 - Shinmyoumaru's spellcards on Spell Practice have the stage background appear just like it would on regular runs.